 Should I take a language course in my first year?

 Your first year is a great opportunity to continue a language you studied in high school or begin studying a new language.
 If you are planning to study abroad in a foreign language program as a sophomore or in the summer after your first year, you should take a language course in your first semester.
 In addition, students planning to study in the College of Arts and Letters or pursue a supplementary major in the Keough School of Global Affairs are highly encouraged to begin their language study as soon as possible.
 See the Language Requirements and Language Placement pages for more information on selecting a language course.

 I am concerned about my language placement.
 Can I take a lower-level course?

-When registering incoming students for language courses, first-year advisors must follow the results of the placement exams, which are almost always accurate.
 Only the relevant language department can approve a change in placement.
 Students who feel that their placement is not correct are strongly encouraged to attend the first class session and talk with their professor before requesting to change levels of a language course.

 It is not unusual for students to feel worried about the rigor of a Notre Dame education, but you have already proved that you belong here.
 That’s why you were admitted.
 Nevertheless, everyone needs to adjust their approach to learning to succeed in college.
 Your first-year advisor can help you improve your study strategies and time management.
-You should also take advantage of our free academic support services, such as the Learning Resource Center, the Program in Academic Excellence, the Writing Center, and the Center for the Study of Languages and Cultures.
+You should also take advantage of our free academic support services, such as the Learning Resource Center, the Program for Academic Excellence, the Writing Center, and the Center for the Study of Languages and Cultures.

 In general, study abroad plans do not impact first-semester courses.
 If you are planning to study abroad in a foreign language program in the summer after first year or in sophomore year, you should take a language course in the first semester.
 If you are planning to study abroad in a foreign language program after sophomore year, then you might want to take a language course in the first semester, depending on your other requirements and your current proficiency in the language.